 In situations where a grandparent’s or child’s health might be genuinely at risk assuming the responsibilities of babysitting, it would be most definitely wise to look elsewhere.

 10. Sharing a Home

 Grandparents living in the same house as their family probably need at least as much rest from children as parents.
 In such cases, it isn’t a good idea to automatically assume that the grandparents will be agreeable to babysit.

 As you can see, it is not always a good idea to have grandparents as the babysitter.
-That doesn’t mean they don’t love their grandchildren, but it does mean they will have to look elsewhere for childcare.
-Play it smart and give your Grandparents a break.
+When thinking of your babysitting options, have these factors in mind.
+There are many grandparents that are very conscious of their role on their grandchildren’s development so some of these might not apply to you.
+Play it smart and give your kid’s Grandparents a break.